CDCgov/RecordLinker/docs/site/reference.md

 `IDENTIFIER` (ID: **10**)

-:  A colon separated string of the last 4 characters of the value and identifier type.
+:  A colon separated string of the last 4 characters of the value and the identifier type.

 ### Evaluation Functions